-Emma Thompson celebrates her 61st birthday on April 15, 2020.
-The two-time Oscar-winning multi-hyphenate has left her indelible mark as an actress and a writer for more than 30 years, but how many of her titles remain classics?
-In honor of her birthday, let’s take a look back at 17 of her greatest films, ranked worst to best.
+Emma Thompson is the two-time Oscar-winning multi-hyphenate who has left her indelible mark as an actress and a writer for more than 30 years.
+Let’s take a look back at 18 of her greatest films, ranked worst to best.

 In addition to her Oscar success, Thompson has won three BAFTAs out of seven nominations, two Golden Globes out of 10 bids and one Primetime Emmy out of seven noms.
 She’s also got six SAG bids and a Writers Guild Award for “Sense and Sensibility.”
 So in short, she’s collected some serious hardware (as well as Dame-hood from Queen Elizabeth in 2018).

 Tour our photo gallery of Thompson’s greatest films, and see where your favorite ranks.

 18. THE MEYEROWITZ STORIES (NEW AND SELECTED) (2017)

 Writer/Director: Noah Baumbach.
 Starring Adam Sandler, Ben Stiller, Dustin Hoffman.

 This Netflix production has plenty of familial entanglements afoot as Sandler’s Danny Meyerowitz moves in with his retired art professor father Harold (Hoffman) and his tipsy and hippie-ish fourth wife Maureen (Thompson), who favors muumuus as apparel.
 This is a dysfunctional clan overflowing with grudges, grievances and gripes.
 The men in the family mostly steal the show.
 A critic declared this outing to be multiple rounds of family drama and long-standing feuds.
 Thompson is rarely less than good but the males on the screen monopolize the action.

 17. IN THE NAME OF THE FATHER (1993)